KittyChiu/alerts-to-owasp10/README.md

 ## Support

 This action is maintained by [codeowners](CODEOWNERS), and supported by the community.
-To start, open an issue in this repository and the appropriate label.
+To start, open an issue in this repository and assign a label.

 ## Acknowledgement

-- [OWASP/Top10 repo](https://github.com/OWASP/Top10/tree/master/2021/docs) for OWASP Top 10 CWE data.
+- The copy of OWASP Top 10 CWE data in this repository originated from [OWASP/Top10 repo](https://github.com/OWASP/Top10/tree/master/2021/docs).